MANDAN Historical Society

 After six months of traffic tie-ups, a new Highway 6 bridge was opened across the Heart River.
 The bridge was designated as the Custer Bridge by the city commission.

-An outlet from the national chain McDonald's fast-food restaurant openned at an east Main Street location in December.
+An outlet from the national chain McDonald's fast-food restaurant opened at an East Main Street location in December.
 Four video rental businesses were established.
 This newest form of entertainment allowed people to rent movie videos & the associated video player to take the equipment home and connect to their televisions for $24 a day with 4 movies.
 Among these stores was Feist TV and Electronics.
 Andrew Feist moved the store over from Bismarck.

 The year also marked the innaurgation of Mandan's "Care and Share" program, geared to helping local families facing hard times.
 In its first year, more than $15,000 was collected which helped 283 families in need.